-The Anthurium Compact plant’s leaves are heart-shaped and about eight inches long, hinged on very long stems that rise from the plant’s center.
+The Anthurium Compact plant’s leaves of the Araceae family are heart-shaped and about eight inches long, hinged on very long stems that rise from the plant’s center.

-These leaves are clustered, making the plant extremely attractive with the small blooms that come in yellow, purple, and pink.
+The leaves of the Anthurium genus plant are clustered, making the plant extremely attractive with the small blooms that come in yellow, purple, and pink.

 The Anthurium Compact is very grower-friendly and will also do well when grown in a very small container.
 This guide will give you the relevant information that you need to grow a healthy and vibrant Anthurium Compact plant.

 JUMP TO TOPIC

 - Soil Requirements

 The Anthurium Compact is easy to grow and needs little effort and attention.
 However, you should ensure that it is perfectly positioned and well-fed.
 Please try to avoid exposing this beauty to extreme growing conditions to attain the best results.